How to Brush Your Teeth

 - Anti-plaque rinses, which are approved by the American Dental Association, contain agents that may help control signs of early gum disease.
 These must be used in conjunction with brushing and flossing.

-Dr. Cristoforo or our dental hygienists will be happy to help you select any products that are right for you.
+Drs.
+Cristoforo and Carmosino or our dental hygienists will be happy to help you select any products that are right for you.